swastikmaiti/LlamaIndex-Agent/README.md

 fireup one or more of the pipelines to answer user queries.

 For concept on RAG checkout the [Repo](https://github.com/swastikmaiti/digital_research_guide.git) and [App](https://huggingface.co/spaces/SwastikM/RA)
+For Docker Implementation of the Application Checkout the [Repo](https://github.com/swastikmaiti/AGENTIC-RAG-DOCKER.git). 🚛

 # Description
 In this work we build a Agentic RAG with llamaindex.
 Retrieval Augmented Generation (RAG) is one of the most widespread usecase of LLM.